sajithamim/javascript_programs/README.md

 #    Has the customer with ID '123' made any orders?
 #    Have any products with an id of 123 been sold?
 # 17. Write a fn arrayAreEqual which returns true if array are equal else false (ie: contains the same elem in same order)
+# 18. Reverse a array without using reverse method
+# 19. Reverse a string without using reverse method
+# 20.
+#    What is Madison Marshall's user id?
+#    Who wrote the first comment (assuming the first comment is in position 0 of the comments array)
+#    Which user commented 'OK great thanks'?
+#    Add the user's first and last name to each comment in the comments array
+#    Get a list of the users who haven't commented